nvpham12/Amazon-Big-Data-Customer-Segmentation/README.md

 - The product metadata contains 1,610,012 rows and 16 columns.

 ## Limitations
-This project and its analysis is subject to the following limitations:
-- Reviews aren't necessarily left at time of purchase, but often left some time after the purchase.
-- Not everyone leaves a review (volunteer bias).
-- Frequency does not take into account purchases of multiple quantities.
-- The Monetary feature is based on the price of the product reviewed, which may not perfectly reflect the price paid for the product.
-Products can change in price over time (or receive discounts), which isn't accounted for in this project.
-The scrape will only take into account the price of the product when it was scraped from Amazon.
-- While this project uses verified customers, this pool of customers does not include all customers as not every customer leaves a review.
-However, analysis can still provide insights into the behavior of engaged and verified buyers, a valuable subset of the overall customer base.
+- Review dates may not reflect actual purchase dates.
+- Not all customers leave reviews, creating potential volunteer bias.
+- Monetary values are based on product prices at scraping time, which may not reflect actual purchase prices.
+- Analysis focuses on verified reviewers, a subset of all customers.

 ---